Zongwei97/PopNet/README.md

 # Open Discussion

 In the paper, we have made "an assumption that pixels in front of the contact surface belong to objects".
 Thus, we conduct Dpo-Dc for depth2semantic transfer.
-However, it would be more logical and reasonable if we used Dc-Dpo.
-However, such a difference should not severely impact the final results.
+While it may be more logical and reasonable if we used Dc-Dpo, however, such a difference should not severely impact the final results.